janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

     # ...

-A little side note here: If your account has not been prepared to run your own services yet: doesn&#8217;t matter. `uberspace-setup-postgresql` will do the necessary work for you, and install the PostgreSQL service in your `~/service/` directory.
+A little side note here: If your account has not been prepared to run your own services yet: doesn't matter. `uberspace-setup-postgresql` will do the necessary work for you, and install the PostgreSQL service in your `~/service/` directory.
 Postgres and any future [services can now be started/stopped/restarted using the `svc` command](https://wiki.uberspace.de/system:daemontools#wenn_der_daemon_laeuft).

 Postgres inserts itself into the `PATH` environment variable to expose the functions `createuser`, and `createdb` on the command line.
-For the new PATH to become active, it&#8217;s easiest to just log out and log back in to your SSH connection again.
-Without that, the next steps won&#8217;t complete properly.
+For the new PATH to become active, it's easiest to just log out and log back in to your SSH connection again.
+Without that, the next steps won't complete properly.

 To give Synapse its own database later, we create a separate user for Postgres.
 In [alignment with the official Synapse guide](https://github.com/matrix-org/synapse/blob/master/docs/postgres.rst) I chose `synapse_user` as the username.
 Give the user a proper password as well, and remember that for the config.